exinno/app2/docs/README.md

 - Pre-requirements
 - Installation
-- Database Configuration
+- Database configuration
+- Create a new app
-- Building App
+- Building a app
   - Create view with AI
   - Create view from Excel
   - Create blank view
   - Add and edit fields
-- Managing Apps
-  - App management through container
-  - App management by yarn start
-- Create new app
-- App Configuration

 ## [Overview](overview.md)